-You should also avoid wearing underwear made out of modal, rayon, viscose, tencel, lyocell and bamboo.
-All of these materials are made out of wood fibers and behave very similarly to cotton when they get damp or wet.
+You should also avoid wearing underwear made of modal, rayon, viscose, tencel, lyocell and bamboo.
+All of these materials are made of wood fibers and behave very similarly to cotton when they get damp or wet.
 I don’t wear wool baselayers because they absorb too much sweat and are slow to dry, but YMMV.

 I recommend that your hiking underwear have at least a 6″ long leg to protect the top of your thighs from friction.
 In cooler weather, wearing a 9″ long leg will also keep you warmer.
-I prefer Under Armour Heatgear Mesh Boxer Jocks in hot weather and have never had any chafing while wearing them.
+I prefer Under Armour Mesh Boxer Jocks in hot weather and have never had any chafing while wearing them.